 If stretched out, laying on your side can also be good at reducing sleep apnea.
 However, if you curl into a ball instead of stretching out while lying on your side, it is possible to limit your lung and diaphragm functions.
 This position, in turn, will impede easy breathing.

 A downfall to sleeping in this position can vary based on the type of mattress you have.
 If you have a firm one, this position can cause unnecessary pressure on your body like the hips and shoulders.
 It may lead to soreness and pain that can last throughout the day.

 This position can also cause acid reflux for some, especially if you lie down immediately after a meal.
 Sleeping on your right side, specifically, can aggravate heartburn.
 Find out when it is best to doze off after a meal here.

 Sleep on your stomach

-In conclusion, it is not always easy to change your sleeping habits.
+In conclusion, it is not always easy to change your sleeping habits and be a back sleeper overnight.
 In fact, you may have to actually train yourself to do so, which takes time and effort.
 Don’t be discouraged if your attempts do not always give you instant satisfaction.
 Most likely they will not.

 Because your comfort is our priority, you might also want to see some information on how to choose the right mattress.